toufiqmusah/CALADAN/README.md

-# CALADAN: Ocular Pathology Detection using PyTorc
+# CALADAN: Ocular Pathology Detection using PyTorch

 CALADAN is a PyTorch-based learning project for the automated detection of various ocular pathologies through fine-tuned deep learning models.
 This project includes implementations of EfficientNetB0 and ResNet models, tailored to identify a range of eye diseases from image data effectively.